adhuliya/ws-misc/golang/src/github.com/itsoflife/webapp-samples/webapp050/README.md

 Basic helloworld App
 =========================

-This is a simple hello world webapp with a properly configured seelog logger, and hierarchical html template system.
+This is a simple webapp that shows the full working with a postgres database.
+Other included features are,

+1. A properly configured seelog logger.
+2. A hierarchical html template system.
+3. Automation script to setup database with ease.

 How to run?
 -----------------